leto/jaspers/README.md

 Jaspers is an implementation of Javascript on the Parrot Virtual Machine.
 Exactly which flavor of JS to use has not been decided yet.

+Currently Jaspers uses NodeJS to execute our Javascript parser.
+We are still in the bootstrapping stage.

 Features
 --------

 Parses javascript with a PEG.js-generated parser.
 This is a JSON datastructure.
-Currently works with Nodejs 0.2.5
+Jaspers is currently known to work with Nodejs 0.2.5 and 0.4.4.

 Vision